frasermclean/ohmyword/README.md

-# WhatTheWord
+# OhMyWord

-What the word is a game in which players need to guess a randomly selected word.
+OhMyWord is a game in which players compete with other players around the world to guess a randomly selected word.